We’re Starting with Ourselves

 A couple of years ago, Cleanyst set out with a simple mission—to create safe and effective natural body and home care products and deliver them in a way that protects our planet.

-However, over the last several days we have become increasingly aware that while planning for a healthier and more sustainable future, we cannot look past the very real, present and deeply painful issues of pervasive racism that take place in many parts of society.
-We believe that ensuring black lives are equal today is essential to creating a better tomorrow.
+However, we have become increasingly aware that while planning for a healthier and more sustainable future, we cannot look past the very real, present and deeply painful issues caused by pervasive racism today.
+We believe that ensuring black lives are equal and equally protected is paramount to creating the kind of world we want to pass on to future generations.

 At Cleanyst, we also believe that our daily actions can have an impact that extends far beyond ourselves and so, we are starting with ourselves.
 Although we are a small team and a new brand, we are initiating tough conversations in the office and at home.
 We are listening intently to black voices so that we may better understand the lived experiences of those whose realities are different from our own and so we can act with intention as our brand and our team continues to grow.